SkyeVault/skyevault/README.md

 ## My Journey

 I started in web design and graphic arts before pivoting toward infrastructure automation, systems programming, and security.
-That path has taken me from static sites to smart contracts, published Rust crates, GPU tooling, and self-hosted services running on bare metal.
+That path has taken me from static sites to smart contracts, published Rust crates, GPU tooling, and self-hosted services.

 **Focus areas:**